andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 The superposition is a powerful feature of quantum computers since with $n$ qubits we can represent every $2^n$ possible values simultaneously.

 >**NOTE:** Quantum superposition alone does not provide advantage at all.
 Because it depends on how we actually measure the system and retrieve classical information of interest.
-To understand that we need to introduce *quantum gates* - more on that later.

 What if we use a classical computer to represent qubits ?
 The state vector of a qubit is represented by two complex numbers $(\alpha \quad \beta)$.
 You would typically require 8 bytes in double precision to represent both the real and complex parts of each complex amplitude.
-Therefore, as one qubit requires 16 bytes, $n$ qubits would need $2^n \times 16$  bytes of memory.
+Therefore, as one amplitude requires 16 bytes, $n$ qubits would need $2^n \times 16$  bytes of memory.
 Table 1 represents the amount of memory necessary to store a quantum state vector as a function of the number of qubits, assuming **16 bytes per amplitude**.

 <div align="center">
   <table>
     <thead>
       <tr>
-        <th>Qubits n</th>
+        <th>Qubits</th>
-        <th>Memory (2^n × 16 Bytes)</th>
+        <th>Memory</th>
       </tr>
     </thead>
     <tbody>